matchbookmac/travel_giver/README.md

 #### Author ####

-Jessica Engel, Erin Collins, Chris Sefkin, Franz Kpnufner
+Jessica Engel, Erin Collins, Chris Sefkin, Franz Knupfer

 ### Description ###

+GlobalGiver is a way to set up countries and projects for donations.

 ### Setup ###